ufjschool/ob-s14/drafts/final/aerial silk.md

 INSERT DSC_1900

-Jana Rosen, UF master of landscape architecture student, spends her downtime graciously climbing, spinning and dropping from a silk curtain in a large tree on campus.
+Jana Rosenbloom, UF master of landscape architecture student, spends her downtime graciously climbing, spinning and dropping from a silk curtain in a large tree on campus.

 An art form that is considered part of circus arts, aerial silk portrays the beauty of silk wrapping around the body, allowing it to create a sense of elevated modern dance.